COVID-19 | Measures implemented in Portugal

 Passenger boarding and disembarkation at Portuguese ports is not permitted, except for resident passengers.

-The circulation and gathering of groups of up to 20 people is not permitted, in private or in public spaces, unless they belong to the same household.
+The movement and concentration of groups of more than 5 people is prohibited, in private or public spaces, unless they belong to the same household.
 The same rule applies in the case of restaurants and cafes.

 The use of face masks is mandatory.